UNDERGRADUATE PSYCHOLOGY COURSES

 PSY 361 - Industrial and Organizational Psychology

 A survey of the psychological factors that influence the individual in work settings.
-Topics may include employee attitudes, job satisfaction, personnel selection, decision making, leadership, group dynamics, stress, substance abuse, performance assessment, and market research and advertis¡ing.
-Prerequisite: PSY 100 and 3 credits in psychology.
+Topics may include employee attitudes, job satisfaction, personnel selection, decision making, leadership, group dynamics, stress, substance abuse, performance assessment, and market research and advertising.
+Prerequisite: PSY 100 and 3 credits in psychology at the 200 level.
 3 credits.

 PSY 370 - Educational Psychology

 Exploration of psychological theories, principles, and their applications to educational settings.
-Topics may include development, learning, intelligence, learning differences and styles, motivation, educational measurement and evaluation.
-Prerequisite: PSY 100 and 3 credits in psychology.
+Topics may include development, learning, intelligence, learning differences and styles, motivation, and educational measurement and evaluation.
+Students may not receive credit for both PSY 370 and PSY 371.
+Prerequisite(s): PSY 100 and 3 credits in psychology at the 200 level.
 3 credits.
-Students may receive credit for only ONE of 370 or 371.

 PSY 371 - Educational Psychology for Early Childhood Majors